 Now juxtapose this with the “double spiral” visible in cosmic galaxies, working visual wonders by “the direction of its spin” by which we humans find ourselves caught in the contradictions of “growth or decay, ascent or descent, evolution or involution, waxing or waning . . . increasing or decreasing, offering or receiving, revealing or hiding” (718).
 Such paradoxes—are they not the subjects of our prayers?
 And, as with the ragged events that condition our prayers, do our dreams not contain within them symbols of veiled mysteries waiting to be revealed?
 “Then the Lord came down in a pillar of cloud, and stood at the entrance of the tent, and called Aaron and Miriam; and they both came forward.
 And he said, ‘Hear my words: When there are prophets among you, I the Lord make myself known to them in visions; I speak to them in dreams'” (Numbers 12:5-6).

-As for the myriad of archetypal images that accompany such dreams, you may want to check out a few of these and others from the pages of this book: waterfall, cloud, flower, mushroom, Ganesha, Dakini, ant, bear, baldness, heart, subway, gossip, stranger, sword, bow and arrow, net/web, earring, attic, mirror, butterfly/moth, fountain, school, drum, bridge, tunnel, Quetzalcoatl, Siren, Furies, dragon, incense, pearl, ancestor, chakras, crucifixion, and crossroads.
+As for the myriad of archetypal images that accompany such dreams, you may want to examine some others from the pages of this book, such as: waterfall, cloud, flower, mushroom, Ganesha, Dakini, ant, bear, baldness, heart, subway, gossip, stranger, sword, bow and arrow, net/web, earring, attic, mirror, butterfly/moth, fountain, school, drum, bridge, tunnel, Quetzalcoatl, Siren, Furies, dragon, incense, pearl, ancestor, chakras, crucifixion, and crossroads.

 The Book of Symbols awakens within us an awareness of the artistic imagination whose “priestly service” acts as an intermediary between conscious and unconscious dimensions of life.
 Without the presence of archetypal metaphors, symbols, and dreams as lifelong companions, we would be bereft of their profound implications and ofttimes life-changing insights and meanings.

-The splendid achievement of The Book of Symbols is its portrayal of the extraordinary magnitude and genius of the symbolic mind that belongs to all races and people. Ω
+The splendid achievement of The Book of Symbols is its portrayal of the extraordinary magnitude and genius of the symbolic mind that belongs to all ages and people, and, not least, to the age of Google and Trump. Ω

 © Copyright, Charles Davidson – All Rights Reserved